-Projections: Predictions for 2020 in England; Predictions up to 2030 for the UK
+Projections: predictions for 2020 in England; predictions up to 2030 for the UK

-UK and Regional statistics:
+UK and regional statistics:

-- The National Cancer Intelligence Network (NCIN) Cancer e-Atlas is an interactive web-based cancer information tool, providing users easy visual access to cancer incidence, mortality and survival statistics for the UK.
-It includes cancer incidence up to 2010 for the UK, UK countries and primary care trusts (PCTs).
-Work is underway to update the e-Atlas to clinical commissioning group (CCG) geographies.
-Data for the old cancer networks are available for 2006 to 2008.
-The e-Atlas produces a graphical presentation of the statistics with the option to download the data in an excel format.
-The Cancer e-Atlas is available on the NCIN website at:
+• the National Cancer Intelligence Network (NCIN) Cancer e-Atlas is an interactive web-based cancer information tool, providing users easy visual access to cancer incidence, mortality and survival statistics for the UK.
+It includes cancer incidence up to 2010 for the UK, UK countries and former primary care trusts (PCTs).
+Work is under way to update the e-Atlas to clinical commissioning group (CCG) geographies.
+Data for the old cancer networks is available for 2006 to 2008.
+The